Is There a Statute of Limitations On Filling an Auto Claim In Illinois?

 - Telling you they won't pay you non-economic damages.
 Non-economic damages involve compensating you for the psychological impacts of your injury, and any personal injury claimant can seek compensation for the effects of their injury.

 - Telling you that you must give a recorded statement or authorize the release of your entire medical history for their investigation.
-While these can seem like reasonable requests in light of an adjuster’s need to understand the details of your accident, there are only limited pieces of information that need to be shared with the at-fault party’s insurance provider and only for specific purposes.
+While these can seem like reasonable requests in light of an adjuster's need to understand the details of your accident, there are only limited pieces of information that need to be shared with the insurance provider for the at-fault party and only for specific purposes.
 An adjuster with your entire medical history in their hands and a recorded statement that does not state the details of the accident in the same way as the police report will almost certainly be used to undermine liability and shift the blame to you.

 - Delaying correspondence with you about your claim.
 Insurance companies are required to provide a determination of a claim or offer a settlement within a short and reasonable amount of time.
-Insurers are again banking on the fact that you do not know that they are required to respond and that they can delay responding to you about your claim until you are in danger of missing the statute of limitations.
+Insurers are again banking on the fact that you do not know that they are required to respond and that they can delay responding to you about your claim until you are in danger of missing the two-year window of the statute of limitations.
 Experienced personal injury attorneys know how long their client has to file a claim.
 They also know what insurance actions constitute bad faith and can result in additional compensation.

 How a Personal Injury Lawyer Can Help With Your Illinois Car Accident Claim